Navigation and Search in C++

 Press Alt+Enter and choose Navigate to specializations in the action list.

-Press Ctrl+Shift+G or choose Specializations in the Navigate To pop-up.in the main menu, and then select
+Press Control+Shift+G or choose Specializations in the Navigate To popup.from the main menu, and then select

 To find usages of the current symbol, Press Alt+F7 or choosefrom the main menu.